Trimax/ventaengine/readme.md

 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit pull requests.

 ## Roadmap
-The roadmap is reflected on the GitHub issues section.
+The roadmap is reflected in the GitHub issues section.
 Long story short:

 1. Introduce mesh manager etc
-   1. ~~Save meshes separately from objects.
-Object uses mesh hierarchy~~
-   2. Introduce debug visuals.
-Like objects, but for debug purposes
+   1. Make the camera a part of scene (Scene should contain a list of cameras)
-   3. Render gizmo for light and pyramid for camera in debug mode
+   2. Render pyramid for camera in debug mode
-   4. Bounding boxes
+   3. Render bounding boxes for objects
 2. Console
 3. Environment: box/sphere (add box to the scene)
 4. Emitters (extend the scene with a list of emitters)